Listening to Indigenous Voices

 Before beginning the first session, gather the group together to explain the process and begin to get to know each

+other using the following questions: 1.
+Introduce yourself, placing more emphasis on your personal story rather than what you do.
 2. In whose traditional territory did your grandmother or grandfather (choose one) live?
 How did they come to be there?
 What is your own relationship to that territory today?
+3. Why are you interested in this process?
+What brings you here?
+What do you hope to learn?
+4. What does reconciliation mean for you? |

 The Sharing Circle